 - Epinephrine is the main treatment for a life-threatening food allergic reaction.

 Dealing with Patient Food Allergies

 Managing Food Allergies Behind Bars

-If an inmate is determined to have a peanut allergy, a peanut-free diet is needed.
+If an incarcerated individual is determined to have a peanut allergy, a peanut-free diet is needed.
 However, precautions do not end here.
 Cellmate assignment and work detail must also be considered.
-This inmate may not be able to be housed with other inmates who have peanut products in their possession.
+This individual may not be able to be housed with others who have peanut products in their possession.
 For example, peanut butter and peanut butter products such as sandwich crackers may be available in the commissary.
-A peanut-allergic inmate may not be able to be assigned kitchen duty if peanut products are present.
-Shellfish and tree nuts are fairly easy to deal with as pecan-crusted shrimp are rarely on the menu.
-However, peanut butter is an inexpensive protein source in frequent use in corrections.
+A peanut-allergic individual may not be able to be assigned kitchen duty if peanut products are present.
+Shellfish and tree nuts are fairly easy to deal with as pecan-crusted shrimp is rarely on the menu.
+However, peanut butter is an inexpensive protein source that is used frequently in corrections.

 Preparing for an Allergic Reaction

 A coordinated response to food allergies is needed in every facility.
-Dr. Keller recommended a protocol be developed addressing actions custody and medical staff will take to respond to true food allergies.
+Your facility should have a protocol addressing actions custody and medical staff will take to respond to true food allergies.
 Besides diet, housing and work detail issues, a coordinated emergency response to a reaction is needed.
-Epi pens are the standard mechanism for emergency treatment of an allergic reaction.
-Inmates are not able to carry needles on their person so the location and accountability for epi pens should be considered.
+Epi-pens are the standard mechanism for emergency treatment of an allergic reaction.
+Incarcerated individuals are not able to carry needles on their person so the location and accountability for epi-pens should be considered.
 Housing officers may need to have pens available and know how to use them.
 Correctional nurses may need to provide information and demonstration of epi-pen use.
 Officers are also likely to be the first responders in an allergy emergency.
 They need to know the signs of allergic reaction so that they can act quickly to summon assistance and administer epinephrine.

 How has your facility dealt with food allergies?
 Tell us your experiences using the comments section.